alantech/marsha/README.md

 options:
-  -h, --help            show this help message and exit -d, --debug           Turn on debug logging
+  -h, --help            show this help message and exit -t, --target TARGET   Target language for the generated code, by backend id
+                        or alias (default: python).
+Only `python` is wired today; the registry is ready for more.
+  -d, --debug           Turn on debug logging
   --trace               Also write a live, timestamped progress trace to
                         stderr (each phase and every LLM request, with its